Skip to content

 One patient, many charts

 Healthcare is fragmented by default.
 Different EHRs, different institutions, different specialties—each holding a piece of the puzzle that never gets assembled.
+Patient uploads, clinical notes, claims, intake forms, labs, and SDOH live in separate tools.
 Patients repeat their history to every new provider.
 Records get lost.
 Critical information lives in fax machines.

 This fragmentation is not a minor inconvenience—it is a fundamental failure that leads to medical errors, duplicated tests, missed diagnoses, and care that falls through the cracks.